convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 {{site.data.alerts.tip}}
 When troubleshooting a single request, start from Connections page actions (open logs for a session/context), then refine in Logs using `contextid`, `uid` or `uuid`.
 {{site.data.alerts.end}}

+{{site.data.alerts.note}}
+Since Convertigo 8.4.4, the viewer keeps at most a configurable number of lines in the browser (<b>Maximum loaded lines</b> in the <b>Viewer Configuration</b> block of the <b>Log Levels</b> mode, default <code>100000</code>): the oldest lines are discarded when this limit is reached, so that long live sessions do not grow the memory of the browser without limit.
+Live viewers also continue seamlessly when the engine log file is rotated.
+{{site.data.alerts.end}}

 ### Purge mode